 On this tour, we haven’t included Almaty, Turkestan, and the gorgeous surrounding mountains because you don’t need to be on a tour to visit those parts of Kazakhstan.

-Instead, we want to focus on Kazakhstan’s most off-the-beaten-track sites, including the town of Baikonur, Semipalatinsk Test Site, the Aral Sea and an Eagle Hunter’s village, all combined with their respective Soviet history, and a 20-hour train journey across the Kazakh steppe, the only way to assimilate the vastness and emptiness of Kazakhstan.
+Instead, we want to focus on Kazakhstan’s most off-the-beaten-track sites, including the town of Baikonur and the cosmodrome, Semipalatinsk Test Site, the Aral Sea and an Eagle Hunter’s village, all combined with their respective Soviet history, and a 20-hour train journey across the Kazakh steppe, the only way to assimilate the vastness and emptiness of Kazakhstan.

 This is the most unique Kazakhstan tour you will ever find online.